AndreaPrati98/EFSA_study/README.md

 endpoints using gender as categorical variable.
 3. Use subset selection to estimate a unique model using gender and endpoint as categorical variables.
+4. In points 2. and 3., heteroscedasticity of the data should be taken into account.